Parents are key members of the NICU team.

 Although we would like to have each of our babies discharged home, this is not always possible.
 The NICU at the Golisano Children’s Hospital is the only Neonatal Intensive Care unit for a 14-county region.
 Transfer to a special care unit at a community hospital or to one of the pediatric floors allows a family the opportunity to transition to home.

 Many families are nervous about the transfer of their baby to a regional hospital This is a common feeling related to meeting a new medical team, becoming familiar with a new hospital, and leaving behind a familiar nursery with familiar faces.
 Transferring your baby to a hospital closer to your home can be a positive experience.
-Your own pediatrician will become familiar with you and your baby at this time.
 The atmosphere at most of the regional nurseries is less hectic than that of the NICU.
 This is a wonderful opportunity to get to know, cuddle, and enjoy your baby prior to his or her discharge to home.

 Visiting and Calling the NICU